 Design iterations were informed by continuous feedback across multiple stages of development, ensuring the product addressed both user needs and regulatory requirements.

-creating and editing documents
+Creating and editing documents directly within the platform

-managing document states and visibility
+Publishing and managing document visibility states

-version control and audit history
+Version control and document history tracking

-approval and authorisation workflows
+Approval and authorisation workflows

 Impact